Eagle's Landing Christian Academy: Athletics

-Notable Achievements
+State championships

 ELCA has had 41 State Final Four appearances, 24 State Runner-Up appearances, 18 State Championships & 30 Individual State Champions.

-In 2018, our Varsity softball team became the 1st team in GHSA history to win 7 State Championships.
+In 2018, the varsity softball team became the 1st team in GHSA history to win 7 State Championships.

-In 2019, our Varsity football team, became the 1st team in GHSA history to win 5 State Championships in a row.
+In 2019, the varsity football team, became the 1st team in GHSA history to win 5 State Championships in a row.
 The Chargers have won 6 State Championships since 2012.